bentoml/BentoML/docs/source/bentocloud/how-tos/manage-deployments.rst

   .. tab-item:: Python API

+    To get basic information of a Deployment:

     .. code-block:: python

       import bentoml

       dep = bentoml.deployment.get(name="deploy-1")
       print(dep)
       # Output: DeploymentInfo(name='deploy-1', admin_console='https://test.cloud.bentoml.com/deployments/deploy-1/access?cluster=aws-ca-1&namespace=test--aws-ca-1', created_at='2024-03-01 05:00:19', created_by='bentoml-user', cluster='aws-ca-1')

+      print(dep.name)  # Print the name of the Deployment print(dep.admin_console)  # Print the URL to the admin console for this Deployment print(dep.created_at)  # Print the creation time
+      print(dep.created_by)  # Print the user who created the Deployment print(dep.cluster)  # Print the cluster where the Deployment is hosted

     To check the Deployment's status: